Extremal behavior of stationary marked point processes: Poisson approximation for extremal clusters

 Thus, the limiting distribution of the rescaled maximal score of $X$ in $[0,\n]^d$ is the nonstandard Fr\'echet distribution.
 Since the point process of locations in $X$ is assumed to be a unit rate stationary process and since the marginal score satisfies (\ref{eq:a_n_eps}), the value of $\vartheta$ deserves to be called the \emph{extremal index} of $X$.

 The second ingredient of the limiting point process in (\ref{eq:pp_convergence}) is the distribution of $\bQ$ which can be seen as the asymptotic distribution of a normalized \emph{typical} cluster of exceedances of $X$.
-The tail configuration $Y$ can be seen as a cluster of exceedances which contains the uniformly chosen exceedance of $X$ and thus not typical since, compared to the typical cluster, its distribution is biased towards clusters with more exceedances.
+In contrast, the tail configuration $Y$ is not typical.
+Since it contains what can be intuitively understood as a uniformly selected exceedance in $X$, the distribution of $Y$ is biased towards clusters with more exceedances.
 In fact, the relationship between the tail configuration and the typical cluster of exceedances of $X$ is similar to the relationship between a stationary point process on $\R^d$ and its Palm version, and this relationship is discussed in detail in \cite{planinic:2021} for random fields over $\Z^d$.